 Divorce and custody cases can take anywhere from a few weeks to 1-2 years to complete, depending on circumstances and needs of the case.

-(Intimate Partner Violence, power and control, emotional coercion)
+(Intimate Partner Violence, power and control, emotional coercion, coercive control)

 “It’s all your fault.”
 “Now look what you made me do!”
 “You’ll never see the children again!”
 “I’ll ruin you financially!”
 “No one else will ever love you!”

-In many cases, one partner has gone too far in trying to control the other partner.
+In many cases, one partner has gone too far in trying to control the other partner and may be consumed with intense jealousy.
 “Domestic violence” involves not just physical efforts to control, but emotional, financial, sexual, and other forms of control.
 The law provides a wide range of solutions to help people move out of controlling relationships, including solutions to protect finances, and physical and emotional control.
 Restraining orders can be “light” or “heavy”, and can simply include a provision restricting one party from coming to the other’s home, or include a range of restrictions on contact, such as “by text/email only”.
 Restraining orders can also include a fuller range of protections to eliminate most or all contact.
 Developing a Safety Plan is also usually an important step.

 “We help clients by listening and understanding what their needs and wishes are.
 Each case is unique.
 Some clients prefer very light restrictions on contact, and others need substantial protections.
 It may be counter-productive to eliminate all contact when the parties have ongoing needs to communicate about certain issues, and in some cases it may be counter-productive to allow any contact whatsoever.
 Sometimes we start with one type of restraining order, and then modify it as time moves on and needs change.”
 Mark Baumann